 |Must observe Aspects at Belur Math

 Lord Narasimha killing the demon.
-(The guide narrate the short story behind the carving)
+(The guide narrates the short story behind the carving)

 Shiva in his fierce avatar (Bhairava pose)

 Unique imaginary animal on the entrance exterior ceiling.